albert-ntiri/salary_prediction_project/README.md

 | ![](charts/scatterplot_yearsExperience_salary.jpg) | ![](charts/scatterplot_milesFromMetropolis_salary.jpg) |
 |-------------|-----------|

 Based on this, there is a slight positive correlation between yearsExperience and salary, and a slight negative correlation between milesFromMetropolis and salary.
 To see if the 2 numeric variables were independent, I did another scatter plot between them.
-Note: independent variables should have a relatively low correlation to justify including both to explain variation in a dependent variable.
+Note: Independent variables should have a relatively low correlation to justify including both to explain variation in a dependent variable.
+High correlation between independent variables indicates multicollinearity, which affects our ability to determine each variable's predictive power.

 ![](charts/scatterplot_yearsExperience_milesFromMetropolis.jpg)